5 Sakes You Should Leave On The Shelf, Based On Reviews

 1. TYKU White

 Possibly the most reviled on the list is TYKU White.
-This is a junmai sake, meaning it's one produced with no additives, like additional alcohol, and using only rice, water, and koji, a mold sometimes also used to age steaks.
-Let's just say that for TYKU White, that combination, as basic as it is, appears to have gone off the rails.
-In a horrified review on Reddit, u/savingtheworld99 compared TYKU White to "rotten lemon," noting that warming up the sake only made the flavor worse.
+This is a junmai sake, meaning it's one produced with no additives, like additional alcohol.
+It instead only uses rice, water, and koji, which is a mold sometimes also used to age steaks.
+As basic as that combination sounds, it appears to have gone off the rails for TYKU White.
+In a review on Reddit, u/savingtheworld99 compared the drink to "rotten lemon," noting that warming it up only made the flavor worse.
 In the same Reddit thread, u/TheSakeSomm was a little kinder when they wrote they "know people at TYKU ... but I have never once recommended it."

 The bad reviews didn't stop there.
 In a Reddit post about taste-testing several cheap sakes, u/vivianvixxxen wrote that when cold, TYKU White had "a very unfun funkiness on the nose.
 The taste is rancid, and the body is water-like, which somehow made it worse.
 I didn't even swallow this one.
 Spit it right out."
-You'll find some positive reviews online, but many seem to be marketing material for stores that sell TYKU White, or they contain little detail about why the person thought it was good.
+But those who were able to get it down the hatch, such as 2Dudez Revi3wz on YouTube, described it as "water with a little medicinal aftertaste" that followed.
+Either way, this doesn't sound like a sake to pair with your sushi.

 2. Origami Zero Non-Alcoholic Sake

 Origami Zero Non-Alcoholic Sake is the U.S.'s first non-alcoholic sake, which is a point in its favor, and it's only been around since December 2024.
 (Did you know there's a difference between non-alcoholic and alcohol-free?)
-However, if you're hoping to buy some of this so you could have sake without alcohol, you might want to think again.
-Reviews give the overall impression that the flavor isn't necessarily bad, just really kind of odd.
+However, if you're hoping to buy some of this, you might want to think again.
+Reviews give the overall impression that the flavor isn't necessarily bad, just rather odd.

 3. Sho Chiku Bai Classic Junmai Sake

-Part of the Sho Chiku Bai brand is produced by Takara Sake USA, a division of the Takara Group in Japan.
-The company produced Sho Chiku Bai before opening a facility in California, but our choice here, the Sho Chiku Bai Classic Junmai Sake, is a California product.
-And according to those who've tried it, it's a mixed bag with negative, neutral, and positive reviews.
+Part of the Sho Chiku Bai brand is produced by Takara Sake USA, an American division of its Japan-based parent company, Takara Group.
+It's in the company's California facility that the drink we'll be discussing, the Sho Chiku Bai Classic Junmai Sake, is made.
 The overall impression is that it's not a product you want to buy for drinking if you're new to sake, but that if it's all you have, you'll be fine — just unimpressed.

 Many people online noted the sake is better for cooking.
 On Reddit, for example, user u/flinters17 called it their "go-to cooking sake."
 They also noted that they'd occasionally have a sip of it.
 In the same Reddit thread, u/mightyomighty commented, "Sho Chiku Bai is not something you want to start with.
 It's a low-quality item that is often used to cook food with."
 Others also said they preferred it for cooking over drinking.
 In that Reddit post about taste-testing cheap sakes, u/vivianvixxxen said that Sho Chiku Bai's flavor was underwhelming when cold and "a nothing-burger" when warm.
 One interesting comparison to note is that more than one positive review compared the sake to white wine.
 So, you could always try swapping it in for white wine in recipes if you end up with a bottle.